Hi, Matthias, Dream Developer here.

 All was set for a bright scientific future, but 2 years into my Ph.D. thesis, an inner feeling told me something was wrong.

 My projects didn’t work as expected, I spent long hours in the laboratory including weekends - my colleagues even went back to the lab after enjoying a Badly Drawn Boy concert together at 2 am!
 My motivation declined, but I had no idea what I could change!
-I had worked so hard to reach this point in my career and now I wasn’t happy anymore?
+I had worked so hard to reach this point in my career and now I was feeling "disconnected" and not happy anymore?
 What was wrong with me?